 Make Your Own Cleaning and Laundry Supplies

 I don’t know about you, but I always find it irritating that many cleaning supplies only work on one or two areas in your home, so you end up with a whole pantry filled with them.
 Not only are they expensive, but there are ingredients in them that may be harmful.
 As it turns out, making your own cleaning supplies isn’t as hard as you may think.
 Here are 8 homemade cleaners and natural laundry detergents that you should consider making that actually work.

 For those of you who have never enjoyed eating a raw honeycomb, it’s a delicacy that you don’t know what you’ve been missing.
 Becoming a beekeeper would provide you with beeswax to make candles and yummy-delicious honey that can be used as a natural sweetener in almost any food dish and baked goods.
 You’d also be doing the bee population and the environment a huge favor because the honey bee is moving closer and closer to extinction.

 Learn How to Forage

-There may be some of you who think it’s inhumane to hunt for animals, but I’m not suggesting that you hunt them for the mere sport of it.
+Some of you may think it’s inhumane to hunt for animals, but I’m not suggesting that you hunt them for the mere sport of it.
 I’m talking about providing meat for your family, a survival skill that you may need to have during a widespread emergency.
-There would be deer laying all over the side of the road from overpopulating if hunting was no longer allowed.
+There would be deer laying all over the side of the road from overpopulation if hunting was no longer allowed.
 Think about that.